 Just how dangerous is the potential for opiate painkillers addiction?
 Well, a study by the National Institute on Drug Abuse found that the incidence of heroin use was almost 20 times higher in those who used opiate pain relievers than in those who did not.
 This abuse had primarily focused on non-medical applications for opioids, though a similar rate was found for those who had adequately used their prescription.

 This change is significant from past rates of abuse.
 For example, people in the 1960s.
 At this point in history, nearly 80 percent of all opiate addictions started with heroin, which was then the most common opiate available at the time.
 By contrast in the 2000s, almost 75 percent started opioid abuse through prescription medications.
 This near mirroring of the rates indicates just how problematic the prescription painkillers have become on the market.

 But why are these substances so much more popular as a “starter opiate” than heroin?
 Simply put, people who are less likely to break the law are more likely to abuse substances that they can get legally.
-These individuals might be the type who justify drinking substantial amounts of alcohol on the weekends because it is legal, in spite of the damage alcohol does to the body.
+These individuals might be the type who justify binge drinking alcohol on the weekends because it is legal, in spite of the damage alcohol does to the body.
 Even worse, the high rates of opiate prescriptions indicate that the drugs are out there and that people are getting their hands on them.